OpenAiTx/OpenAiTx/projects/ony3000/prettier-plugin-classnames/README-en.md

 # prettier-plugin-classnames

-A Prettier plugin that wraps verbose class names according to the `printWidth` option.
+A Prettier plugin that wraps verbose class names based on the `printWidth` option.

 ![A use case for this plugin.](https://raw.githubusercontent.com/ony3000/prettier-plugin-classnames/master/.github/banner.png)